Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Introduction

 To overcome these challenges, prior work has developed tracking algorithms that leverage various computational approaches.
 For example, traditional SLAM methods heavily depend on carefully engineered features and manually designed system components~\cite{ORBSLAM3_TRO, DSM-Zubizarreta2020, schops2019badslam, vins-mono-qin2017vins}.
-These methods often lack robustness, meaning they struggle to maintain accuracy and reliability in dynamic and diverse real-world scenarios where conditions can vary significantly.
+These methods often lack robustness and struggle to maintain accuracy and reliability in dynamic and diverse real-world scenarios where conditions can vary significantly.
 Factors such as changing lighting conditions, moving objects, and varying environmental textures can degrade their performance.
 Conversely, end-to-end learning approaches~\cite{ZUB18deeptam, bloesch2018codeslam, tartanvo2020corl} learn system components directly from data, which can lead to improved adaptability.
 However, these approaches can also face robustness issues, as they may fail to generalize when encountering unfamiliar situations or environments not represented in their training data.
 Hybrid approaches~\cite{tang2020kp3d, gradslam, sfmlearner-zhou2017unsupervised} aim to enhance overall performance by combining traditional and learning-based methods, leveraging both strengths.
-While this improves the average case performance, it often sacrifices the best-case performance the individual approaches might achieve.
+While this improves average performance, it can reduce the peak performance of individual approaches.

 To comprehensively address these challenges, it is important not only to evaluate tracking systems within XR environments but also to compare their performance against other application domains, such as autonomous vehicles and drones.
 Evaluating tracking methods across these varied domains provides a broader perspective on the strengths and weaknesses of different approaches.
 Autonomous vehicles and drones present unique challenges, such as high-speed movement and indoor-outdoor environmental variability, which can inform improvements in XR tracking systems.
 By understanding how these systems perform in different contexts, we can derive insights that contribute to developing more robust and versatile tracking solutions that can be applied across multiple domains, including but not limited to XR.
 Additionally, it is crucial to examine how these algorithms behaved in their original use cases~\cite{valente2019improving-visual-challenges, rgbd-survey, automated-driving-tracking-survey-cvpr-w-milz2018visual, deep-vo-survey-, chen2020survey} before XR became prominent.
 Understanding their foundational performance and limitations in traditional applications will provide a deeper insight into their adaptability and potential enhancements needed for XR environments.